dagoodma/SLUGS-Logger/README.md

 Put a valid "config.txt" file onto the target micro SD card.
 Insert the card and connect the Slogger to a serial input.
 A new file will be created on the card with a name like "0001.txt".
 (The number increases by one for every reset.)
 When logging is finished, use the "dataExract.py" tool to remove headers and footers from the data.

 ### Other Usage Notes ###
-> Send data to the device with 115200 baud UART

 > Put a valid "config.txt" file on the target SD card.
 See documentation for an example file.
-NOTE: The config file does not set the baudrate of the device, but a valid config file with BAUD [number] tag is still required.
+NOTE: The Slogger has only been tested with 115200 baud UART.

 > Inserting an SD card might cause the device to reset.